 Notable for their showy bloom clusters and two-lobed leaves, orchid trees produce sweet-smelling flowers in white and shades of pink, lavender, purple and magenta.
 The tree tends to be attractive year-round as it begins blooming slightly before or after losing its leaves.
 The Hong Kong orchid tree (Bauhinia blakeana), USDA zones 9b to 11, is evergreen and produces magenta flower clusters.
 This species is less winter hardy than most of the other orchid trees and may be badly damaged by frost and freezes.
 All species create debris from falling petals, and the deciduous trees drop leaves.
-Parts of some orchid tree species are poisonous.
+Keep in mind that parts of some orchid tree species are poisonous.

 Temperature, Soil, Light & Water

+Every living thing benefits from a healthy diet and your orchid tree is no exception.
 Feed your orchid tree general landscape fertilizer in March and June for its first three years, Penn State advises.
 For example, mix 1 tablespoon of water-soluble fertilizer in 1 gallon of water in a watering can.
 Alkaline soil can cause yellowing foliage.
 Apply a fertilizer that contains chelated iron fertilizer to correct this.
 A common fertilizer for blooming plants containing chelated iron has the same mixing instructions as the general fertilizer, or follow the manufacturer's instructions.
 This fuss-free tree doesn't tend to attract pests, although caterpillars may feed on it.
 If caterpillars cause more holes in the foliage than you can stand, a product containing Bacillus thuringiensis offers an ecofriendly method of control.
 Use a spray version and apply it where needed.

 Trunk & Branch Shaping

+While maintenance levels for your orchid tree are relatively low in comparison to other trees, it could use some help with achieving an ideal shape.
 For optimum shape and branch strength, the orchid tree requires pruning.
 Sterilize pruning tools before and after use with a solution of 1 part household bleach to 9 parts water and allow to air-dry.
 Prune after the blooms are spent.
 The tree tends to grow more than one trunk, but you can shape it to have a single trunk by using sterilized loppers to remove the undesired additional trunks.
 Alternatively, keep three trunks.
 Prune off low branches to create a higher canopy for a pleasing shape and clearance.
 Its branches tend to curve down from their own weight and sometimes break.
 Pruning the branches after each blooming season reduces this tendency.